ada-piggy-bank/pool-utils/README.md

 - Node certificate was genereted with read only node.counter file
 - Node certificate was generated with a stale node.counter file (retrieved from backup)

+Use cases not covered
+- The node.cert was generated using the wrong kes.vkey (I'll investigate if this is possible to validate)

 The script will inspect the node certificate and obtain the current rotation increment.
 If the increment is greater than the maximum increment in the rotation-history.json file, it will validate the node certificate has not been recorded in the history and that the kes signing key has not been recorded in history.
 A new record will be added to the history on successful validation.